-Student care is also provided through the College's Student Wellbeing Team/Program.
+Student care is also provided through the College's Student Wellbeing Team and LifeSkills program.

 Community participation

 Sandringham College is very much a part of its community.
 Sandringham students have a variety of opportunities to contribute to the improvement of their community.